fablabbcn/smartcitizen-data/README.md

 ./.dotfile
 ```

+### Windows

+[xgboost](https://pypi.org/project/xgboost/) is not currently supported in pip for windows users, and needs to be [directly installed from github](https://xgboost.readthedocs.io/en/latest/build.html).
+Remove the line in the `environment.yml` to avoid installation issues.

-### Note
+### More info

 More information about managing environments in Anaconda can be found [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).
 The folder structure follows that of [CookieCutter for Data Science](https://drivendata.github.io/cookiecutter-data-science/).

-To run the notebooks you will need `Jupyter Lab`.
-You can install it following the installation instructions in [the official documentation](https://github.com/jupyterlab/jupyterlab#installation).
+To run the notebooks you will need `Jupyter Lab`, although this is not a must.
+If you rather use the shell, you can launch scripts from there.
+If you want to use the interface that jupyter provides, you can install it following the installation instructions in [the official documentation](https://github.com/jupyterlab/jupyterlab#installation).

 ## Run